weyoss/redis-smq/README.md

 * Supports [Point-2-Point](docs/queue-delivery-models.md#point-2-point-delivery-model) and [Pub/Sub](docs/queue-delivery-models.md#pubsub-delivery-model) [delivery models](docs/queue-delivery-models.md).
 * Both [delivery models](docs/queue-delivery-models.md) are reliable.
 For cases of failure, while delivering/consuming messages, [at-least-once](docs/api/classes/ProducibleMessage.md#setretrythreshold) and [at-most-once](docs/api/classes/ProducibleMessage.md#setretrythreshold) modes may be configured.
 * [3 queuing strategies](docs/queues.md): [FIFO queues](docs/queues.md#fifo-first-in-first-out-queues), [LIFO queues](docs/queues.md#lifo-last-in-first-out-queues), and [Priority Queues](docs/queues.md#priority-queues).
+* [Message Handler Worker Threads](docs/message-handler-worker-threads.md) which allow sandboxing and running your message handler from a separate isolated thread and without affecting the performance of other message handlers from the same consumer.
 * Messages can be [set to expire](docs/api/classes/ProducibleMessage.md#setttl) when not delivered within a given amount of time or to have a [consumption timeout](docs/api/classes/ProducibleMessage.md#setconsumetimeout) while being in process.
 * Queues may be [rate Limited](docs/queue-rate-limiting.md) to control the rate at which the messages are consumed.
 * Has a builtin [scheduler](docs/scheduling-messages.md) allowing messages [to be delayed](docs/api/classes/ProducibleMessage.md#setscheduleddelay), [to be delivered for N times](docs/api/classes/ProducibleMessage.md#setscheduledrepeat) with an optional [period between deliveries](docs/api/classes/ProducibleMessage.md#setscheduledrepeatperiod), or simply [to be scheduled using CRON expressions](docs/api/classes/ProducibleMessage.md#setscheduledcron).